carbon-language/carbon-lang/docs/design/generics/details.md

     (haystack: SC, needles: CT) -> bool;
 ```

-#### Type bound for associated type
+#### Type bound for associated facet

-A `where` clause can express that a type must implement an interface.
-This is
+A `where` clause can express that a facet binding must implement an interface.
-more flexible than the usual approach of including that interface in the type
+This is more flexible than the usual approach of including that interface in the
-since it can be applied to associated type members as well.
+type since it can be applied to associated facet members as well.

-##### Type bounds on associated types in declarations
+##### Type bounds on associated facets in declarations

 In the following example, normally the `ElementType` of a `Container` can be any
 type.
 The `SortContainer` function, however, takes a pointer to a type